hahasecu/Blockchain-Developer-Nanodegree/managingBlockchainIdentity.md

-# Project#1 Managing your Blockcahin Identity
+# Project1 Managing your Blockcahin Identity

+Generate a new wallet address and use your wallet address to securely sign a message with your private key.
+Next, validate your message with your message signature

 - Wallet Address: 18zFbe7GP8z7e7p66M7hyEZ83DzsrZfYnh